Davor Dominiković

-Davor Dominiković (born 7 April 1978) is a Croatian former professional handball player, who is the current handball coach for the Croatia national under-21 team & TuS Vinnhorst.
+Davor Dominiković (born 7 April 1978) is a Croatian former professional handball player, who is the current handball coach for the Croatia national under-21 team & the German club TuS N-Lübbecke.

-He also competed for the Croatia national team at the 2004 Summer Olympics.
+He is a world champion from the 2003 World Men's Handball Championship.
+He also competed for the Croatia national team at the 2004 Summer Olympics, where Croatia took gold.